-- Having a good understanding of SEND legislation, the local authority, Hackney Learning Trust Local offer, DfE guidance and have responsibility for reporting these to the Governing body. - Supporting the Sendco in writing the Benthal SEND information report. - Supporting the Sendco in reviewing and updating our SEND policy - Having responsibilities under the Equality Act 2010.

-- Having a duty to support pupils with SEND, medical conditions and disabilities. - supporting staff members in training and development - the involvement of parents/carers and pupils at the centre of the SEND process - Access, admissions and inclusion.
+- Having a good understanding of SEND legislation, the local authority, Hackney Education Local offer, DfE guidance and have responsibility for reporting these to the Governing body. - Supporting the Sendco in writing the Benthal SEND information report. - Supporting the Sendco in reviewing and updating Benthal's SEND policy - Having responsibilities under the Equality Act 2010. - Having a duty to support pupils with SEND, medical conditions and disabilities. - supporting staff members in continuing professional development - the involvement of parents/carers and pupils at the centre of the SEND process - Access, admissions and inclusion.